 All recognised GTOs in Queensland must be compliant against the National Standards, whether or not the organisations are seeking, or receiving, Queensland Group Training Program funding and/or Commonwealth or State Government's group training targeted program funding or incentives.

-Further information and requirements of the Queensland audit arrangements can be found on the Group training organisation audits page.
+Further information and requirements of the Queensland audit arrangements can be found by reading Group training organisation audits.